Davilink/joinIntoColumns/README.md

 ### 1.0.0

-Initial release of « Join into columns »
+Initial release of « Join lines into columns »

 -----------------------------------------------------------------------------------------------------------